Cesarmerjan/python_clean_architecture/README.md

 #### Unit of Work
 Responsible for the atomicity (transactions, concurrency, commit and rollback)
 #### Response
 Responsible for defining the response structure of the application
+#### Presenter
+Responsible for normalize the request (inputs) and deside the response(outputs)
 #### Controllers
-Responsible for managing requests and responses flow
+Responsible for processing the normalize request with the bussiness logic
 ### Exceptions
 Responsible for custom exceptions
 ### Utils
 Responsible for support modules of the system
 ### Views
 Responsible for the user interface
+### Infrastructure
+Responsible for all I/O components.
+The UI, database, frameworks, devices, etc.
+#### Drivers
+Responsible for communication between the application and others "devices"
+#### REST API
+#### CLI